Ava Markham

 Ava Markham (born December 29, 1999) is an American tennis player.

 Raised in Demarest, New Jersey, Markham attended Northern Valley Regional High School at Demarest.

-Markham has a career-high doubles ranking by the WTA of 617, achieved on July 25, 2022.
+She has a career-high doubles ranking by the WTA of 301, achieved June 2024.

-Markham won her biggest title to date at the 2022 The Women's Hospital Classic, where she partnered Kolie Allen to win the doubles title.
+Markham won her biggest title to date at the 2022 The Women's Hospital Classic, where she partnered Kolie Allen to win the doubles draw.